PLEASE NOTE – This article was written 3 years ago so some information is out-dated!

 Over the last few weeks we’ve come to the attention of a new ‘breed’ of highly accurate counterfeit ‘NGK Iridium IX’ spark plugs on the market.
 To the untrained eye, it’s almost impossible to know the differences unless you have a genuine plug sat directly next to it.
-At Driven 2 Automotive, we’re always keen to crack down on non-genuine products, and these ones are easily the best fake ‘NGK’s’ we’ve seen so far.
+At Driven 2 Automotive, we’re always keen to crack down on non-genuine products, and these ones are easily the best fake ‘NGK’ spark plugs we’ve seen.

 To the left in the photo’s is the fake BKR7EIX where we’ve put it directly next to a genuine BKR7EIX (right) which we sell in our online shop.
 Unfortunately because of legal reasons we cannot mention who the seller is, but we can provide you with detailed photographs on how to spot the dodgy (BKR7EIX) ones.

 Purchase genuine NGK plugs from our shop here with fast and free postage!

 If you suspect the plugs you’ve received from other sellers are indeed fake, send them back!
 If you want to be 100% sure, purchase some genuine NGK’s from our shop here with fast and free postage plus UK based support.

 UPDATE 15th February 2018